rrthomas/uplink-asset-trading-webapp/README.md

 `./scripts/setup.sh`
 `./scripts/run-server.sh`

-Use the [Uplink block explorer](http://localhost:8000/accounts/), or the [webapp](http://localhost:8888/accounts), to view accounts.

-Once the development server and the uplink node are running, visit http://localhost:8888/accounts/ You should see the addresses of all the accounts you created
+Once the development server and the uplink node are running, start up the [webapp](http://localhost:8888/accounts).
+This will list the addresses of any accounts you create.

+You can use the [Uplink block explorer](http://localhost:8000/accounts/) for a “behind-the-scenes” look.

+To avoid needing to prefix commands with `pipenv run`, you can start a sub-shell with `pipenv shell`.

 ## Create accounts

 Use the included utility script to create some accounts (when the uplink node is running):

 `pipenv run python scripts/create-test-accounts.py | tee test-accounts.txt`

 You need to capture the output so that you have the private keys and account addresses for subsequent transactions.

 ## Create assets

 The utility script `scripts/create-test-asset.py` can be used to create an asset so that tokens can be transferred between accounts.
 The script needs an account address and a private key - see the script for details.

 ```
 export ACCOUNT_ADDRESS=[address of issuing account]